patrickjuchli/basic-ftp/README.md

 `list([path]): Promise<FileInfo[]>`

 List files and directories in the current working directory, or from `path` if specified.
-Currently, this library only supports MLSD, Unix- and DOS-style directory listings.
+Currently, this library only supports MLSD, Unix and DOS directory listings.
 See [FileInfo](src/FileInfo.ts) for more details.

 `lastMod(filename): Promise<Date>`